-Applicants with an English MA from OSU: Students who have either a general MA in English or an MA in English with an option in TESL from OSU and who wish to pursue a PhD in English at OSU must request that the English Graduate Office submit an admissions dossier to the Admissions Committee.
+Applicants with an MA in English or an MA in English with TESL Option from OSU: Students who have either a general MA in English or an MA in English with an option in TESL from OSU and who wish to pursue a PhD in English at OSU must request that the English Graduate Office submit an admissions dossier to the Admissions Committee.
 The dossier will include copies of the MA Qualifying Examination or the MA/TESL exam (the questions, student responses, and readers' reports), and all end-of-semester evaluations by faculty who have taught the applicants in graduate courses.
-If the Admissions Committee decides to admit such students to the PhD program, they are admitted fully and do not have to take the First-year PhD Exam.
+If the Admissions Committee decides to admit such students to the PhD program, they are admitted fully and do not need to take the First-year PhD Exam.